kolenaIO/kolena/docs/metrics/iou.md

 ## Limitations and Biases

 IoU works well to measure the overlap between two sets, whether they are types of geometry or a list of labels.
-However, this metric cannot be directly used to measure the overlap of a prediction and `iscrowd` ground truth, which is an annotation from [COCO Detection Challenge Evaluation](https://cocodataset.org/#format-data) used to label a large groups of objects (e.g., a crowd of people).
-Therefore, the prediction is expected to take up a small portion of the ground truth region, resulting in a low IoU score and a pair not being a valid match.
+However, this metric cannot be directly used to measure the overlap of an inference and `iscrowd` ground truth, which is an annotation from [COCO Detection Challenge Evaluation](https://cocodataset.org/#format-data) used to label a large groups of objects (e.g., a crowd of people).
+Therefore, the inference is expected to take up a small portion of the ground truth region, resulting in a low IoU score and a pair not being a valid match.
 In this scenario, a variation of IoU, called [intersection over foreground (IoF)](https://github.com/open-mmlab/mmdetection/issues/393), is preferred.
 This variation is used when there are ground truth regions you want to ignore in evaluation, such as `iscrowd`.